The flight call of the Indigo Bunting is a fine buzz, and is commonly heard in the fall from foraging birds hidden by vegetation (Sep, PA).

 Dickcissel in flight at night (Aug, PA).

 The Rose-breasted Grosbeak is quite vocal during nocturnal migration, having a variety of flight calls, some of which sound like the nocturnal calls of thrushes, see Thrush calls I : flight calls.
 They call throughout the night, but without the increase towards sunrise that is heard from the thrushes.
-The calls are quite variable.
+The calls are quite variable and are rarely heard after dawn, when the birds switch to the familiar squeaky call.
 There are three main categories, off-key whistles (which can sound like Swainson's or Hermit Thrush), distinctive hoarse calls, and buzzy calls (which sound similar to Wood Thrush, and are presumptive: they have apparently never been confirmed by birds calling during the day).
 Many Rose-breasted Grosbeak calls are "polyphonic", consisting of two simultaneous sounds made by the use of both syrinxes.
 All nocturnal calls are presumed identifications.

 This recording was made 55 minutes before dawn, and features whistles and hoarse calls of Rose-breasted Grosbeak; note that the call at 3s is a presumed Swainson's Thrush (end of Sep, PA).